wicorn29/DSU/README.md

 ## Installation

 1. **Requirements**:
-   - A modded Wii U with Homebrew Channel.
+   - A modded Wii U with Aroma.
-   - A DS Virtual Console title installed on the system.
    - SD card with at least 1GB free space.
+   - WUP Installer GX2

 2. **Steps**:
-   - Download the latest release from the [Releases](https://github.com/username/Wicorn29-DSU/releases) page.
+   - Download the latest release from the [Releases](https://github.com/wicorn29/DSU/releases) page.
-   - Extract the files to your SD card in the `/wicorn29dsu/` directory.
+   - Extract the folder to your SD card in the `/install` directory.
+(If it doesn't exist, make sure you have WUP Installer GX2)
-   - Launch the Homebrew Channel and run the Wicorn29 DSU installer.
+   - Launch WUP Installer GX2, and select 'Wicorn29 DSU'.

 3. **Configuration**:
    - Use the settings menu to configure control layouts and screen preferences.